Nugman/satisfactory-server-aws/README.md

 See https://github.com/satisfactorymodding/ficsit-cli/issues/72#issuecomment-2436314810
 for a real life example.

+## Costs

+If you play on the server 2 hours per day, this setup will cost around $13/month on AWS.
+Note that this number **scales by hours played**.
+Someone playing 4 hours a day should expect to pay around $26/month, someone playing 2 hours a week should expect to pay around $2-3/month.
+The costs mainly depend on the choice of the EC2 instance type (see [Configuration](#configuration) above).

+Since the server automatically shuts down when not in use, you only pay when the server is up and you (and/or your friends) are actively playing on it.

+If you keep the instance set up, the EBS volume will cost around 5ct/day.
+If you are not playing over a longer period of time, you can tear down the server with `npx cdk destroy`.
+It can be re-deployed anytime.
+All saves and data are stored in an S3 bucket and automatically restored on next deployment.

+S3 and Lambda usage costs are free tier eligible.

 ## Contributing

 This project is licensed under the MIT license, see [LICENSE](LICENSE) for more